A parametric simulation manager for building performance simulation projects

 Actually, DAYSIM does not produce log files, but since this field can’t be left empty, just put here the extensions of files that won’t need post-processing.

 Used to identify which files are templates, that is, files containing parameter search strings to be replaced by real values.
 Template filenames should contain the specified string.

 TemplateFile_SearchString = _Template # Example: Model_Template.dck

 Used to identify which file contains the parameter sample, that is, file containing real values for all parameters found in template files.
 Sample filenames should contain the specified string.

 SampleFile_SearchString = _Samples # Example: Model_Sample.csv

 In addition to the necessary configuration options commented above, there is a set of prerequisites to ensure PyBPS can work properly with your building simulation project.

 Template files have to be properly identified by putting the search string specified in config.ini in their filename.
 For example, the template file for the 3Dbuilding.dck project would be 3Dbuilding_Template.dck.

 To properly work as a template file, it should contain parameter search strings in place of actual parameters that should be replaced by PyBPS in each simulation job.
-It is a requirement of PyBPS that all parameter search strings should be strings of characters between % signs.
+It is a requirement of PyBPS that all parameter search strings should be strings of characters with a leading $ sign.
 Valid parameter search strings would look like:

 For every single parameter search string defined in the template files, there should be a corresponding column with values in the sample file.